azavea/raster-vision/src/detection/README.md

 ## Train a model

 The training algorithm is configured in a file, an example of which can be seen at `samples/configs/ship_test.config`.
 This file needs to be modified so that the paths match those of the dataset being used, and to tweak the hyperparameters or model architecture.
-After uploading this file to S3, and committing any desired changes to a git branch, start a training job on AWS Batch, by running the following *from the VM*.
+After uploading this file to S3, and committing any desired changes to a git branch, start a training job on AWS Batch, by running the following command.
 Note the quotes around the command to run on the container.
 ```
 src/detection/scripts/batch_submit.py <branch-name> \
     "python -m rv.run train \